 - Starting approximately six years after its effective date, the bill will likely create an annual increase in GRF incarceration costs for the Department of Rehabilitation and Correction that can be absorbed utilizing existing staffing levels and appropriated funds.
-The cost increase results from certain offenders being sent to prison for felonious assault serving an additional six years for permanently disabling a victim under age ten. - The bill will have no direct fiscal effect on political subdivisions.
+The cost increase results from certain offenders being sent to prison for felonious assault serving an additional six years for permanently disabling a victim under age ten. - The bill will have no direct fiscal effect on any of the state's political subdivisions.